-Pharmacokinetic parameters were not altered by diminishing hepatic function; therefore, no dose adjustment for Lamivudine is required for patients with impaired hepatic function.
+Pharmacokinetic parameters were not altered by diminishing hepatic impairment.
+Therefore, no dose adjustment for Lamivudine is required for patients with impaired hepatic function.
 Safety and efficacy of Lamivudine have not been established in the presence of decompensated liver disease [see Indications and Usage (1)].

 Gender: There are no significant gender differences in Lamivudine pharmacokinetics.

 Race: There are no significant racial differences in Lamivudine pharmacokinetics.

 Drug Interactions:Interferon Alfa: Multiple doses of Lamivudine and a single dose of interferon were coadministered to 19 healthy male subjects in a pharmacokinetics trial.
 Results indicated a 10% reduction in Lamivudine AUC, but no change in interferon pharmacokinetic parameters when the 2 drugs were given in combination.
 All other pharmacokinetic parameters (Cmax, Tmax, and t½) were unchanged.
 There was no significant pharmacokinetic interaction between Lamivudine and interferon alfa in this trial.